Secret Santa Rules - How To Play & What Is Secret Santa?

 You might know it as a Yankee Swap or a White Elephant, but around the world, from office conference rooms to holiday house parties, gift exchange games have become a not-to-be-missed tradition amongst friends, families, and coworkers.
-But there’s really only one king of the Christmas gift exchange: Secret Santa.
-It’s the game that keeps alive the mystery, suspense, and surprise of holiday gifting, turning average joes into sneaky elves.

 So what is Secret Santa, you ask?